 Much has been written of these arts, what Michael Sells in his influential book called ‘the mystical languages of unsaying’, and there is no doubt that Sells is correct in pointing towards specific methods by which the ‘heart knowledge’ of the medievals was acquired, understood and transmitted (see Sells 1994).
 In his analysis Sells points to three responses to the ‘unknowing’ that lies at the heart of the ‘mystical dilemma’ that anything we say of God, who transcends speech, cannot be God (hence Eckhart’s famous prayer: ‘therefore let us pray to God that we may be free of God that we may gain the truth and enjoy it eternally’).8 First, silence.
-Secondly, adoption of the medieval (and especially Thomist) use of analogy in our speech of that which transcends speech.
-And thirdly, the approach he adopts, a concentration on the ‘mystical strategy’ of the discourse whereby what is affirmed, is denied etc. This is the method I have adopted in my own analysis hybridising Sells’ fertile approach with the thoughts of Wittgenstein contained here.
+Second, adoption of the medieval (and especially Thomist) use of analogy in our speech of that which transcends speech.
+And third, the approach he adopts, a concentration on the ‘mystical strategy’ of the discourse whereby what is affirmed, is denied, etc. This is the method I have adopted in my own analysis hybridising Sells’ fertile approach with the thoughts of Wittgenstein contained here.

 A good example of how such a mystical performative discourse ‘worked’ in practice is seen in the early reception of the mystical works of the Spanish mystic, John of the Cross (1542–1591).
-John himself had studied the theologia mystica at Salamanca University as a young man so that when he came to write his own mystical works in maturity he naturally drew on these ancient medieval traditions (see Howells and Tyler 2024).
-Yet, when his works appeared the following century one of his editors, Diego de Jésus (1570–1621), felt the need to expound to new readers of John something of the style of his ‘mystical theology’.
-This is important from our perspective as it reveals that ‘mystical theology’ as a particular genre with its own rules and ways of going about the search for ‘heart knowledge’ was certainly a well established idiom by the later medieval/early modern period.
+John himself had studied the theologia mystica at Salamanca University as a young man so that when he came to write his own mystical works in maturity, he naturally drew on these ancient medieval traditions (see Howells and Tyler 2024).
+Yet, when his works appeared the following century, one of his editors, Diego de Jésus (1570–1621), felt the need to expound to new readers of John something of the style of his ‘mystical theology’.
+This is important from our perspective as it reveals that ‘mystical theology’ as a particular genre with its own rules and ways of going about the search for ‘heart knowledge’ was certainly a well-established idiom by the later medieval/early modern period.
 As Diego writes:

 This licence to use particular and out of the ordinary terms is especially true in the mystical theology as it treats of things very high, sacred and secret and touches on experience more than speculation—on taste (gusto) and divine savour (sabor divino) rather than knowledge (saber), and this in a high state of supernatural and loving union with God.
 Which explains the paucity of terms and phrases used in speculative thought, which in these non-material matters are surpassed by the extraordinary experience itself.
 (John of the Cross 1929, p.
 I.353)

 Thus, the theologia mystica as developed in this tradition is as much an ‘initiation’ into a heart knowledge as a speculative analysis of thought.
-This reflects the original texts of Dionysius whose own text the ‘Theologia Mystica’ was to give the name to the tradition.9 For Dionysius theology is as much an initiation into a ‘way of life’ (to use a Wittgensteinian expression) as a discourse.
+This reflects the original texts of Dionysius whose own text the ‘Theologia Mystica’ was to give the name to the tradition.9 For Dionysius, theology is as much an initiation into a ‘way of life’ (to use a Wittgensteinian expression) as a discourse.
 Such an ‘initiation’ occurring as much through work on the emotions/pathos, as work on the reason/logos:

 The traditions of the theologians are twofold, on the one hand ineffable and mystical, on the other manifest and more knowable; on the one hand symbolic and presupposing initiation, on the other philosophical and capable of proof—and the ineffable is interwoven with what can be uttered.
 The one persuades and contains within itself the truth of what it says, the other effects and establishes the soul with God by initiations that do not teach anything.
 (Epistle 9 in Dionysius the Areopagite 1950, p.
 1105)10